jonnor/datascience-master/dat200/README.md

 Can still fail to converge with large learning rates

 Stocastic Gradient Descent
-iterative , update weights individually for each training sample Typically converges faster.
+iterative, update weights individually for each training sample Typically converges faster.
 Error surface noisier, can allow to escape local minima Input data must not have order, random shuffle each epoch